How Much Does a Pool Fence Cost?

 The cost to build a pool fence might be higher than expected, so it’s wise to do a little creative thinking and plan ahead for this necessary project.
 Here are several ways you can save on pool fence costs.

-- Choose materials that fit your budget rather than the more expensive options.
+- Opt for low-cost materials.
+Choose materials that fit your budget rather than the more expensive options that could cost you more than you were planning.

-- Install a shorter fence rather than a privacy fence.
+- Stick with shorter options.
+Installing a shorter fence rather than a privacy fence can help keep the fence costs lower.

-- Compare prices from pool fence installers to what can be purchased online yourself.
+- Consider DIY.
+Compare prices from pool fence installers to what can be purchased online and installed yourself, if you have the skills.

-- Obtain quotes from multiple installers and see if you can negotiate the price a little.
+- Shop around for contractors.
+Obtain quotes from multiple pool fence installers and see if you can negotiate the price a little.

-- Have a pro evaluate whether the pool can be partially fenced and still get the job done.
+- Consider partial fencing.
+Have a pro evaluate whether the pool can be partially fenced and still get the job done.
 This situation entirely depends on the location of the pool in relation to the rest of the property and other obstacles.

-- DIY any demolition or site preparation on your own if possible.
+- Take on some of the prep work.
+DIY any demolition or site preparation on your own if possible.

-- Ask if the installer has any excess materials on hand that they can sell at a lower price.
+- Ask about deals on leftover material.
+Ask if the installer has any excess materials on hand that they can sell at a lower price.

-- Have the pool fence installed during the slower season when demand is low.
+- Install during the off-season.
+Have the pool fence installed during the slower season when demand is low.

 Questions to Ask About Pool Fence Installation